vebxohr/vebxor-discord-bot/README.md

 # vebxor-discord-bot

-Simple discord bot used for some fun commands.
+Simple discord bot for some fun commands, made using discord.py

 ## Installation
 Install the required python packages: